 The service provides a uniformed patrolling presence in communities dealing with low level crime and anti-social behaviour.
 Each officer is authorised by the Chief Constable of Gwent Police with powers that include traffic management and the issue of Police penalty notices.
-The service works very closely with the local Neighbourhood Policing Teams tackling issues in communities ranging from youth annoyance and disorder, persons under the influence of substances, enviro crime issues, defects in infrastructure, dog fouling and littering etc.
+The service works very closely with the local Neighbourhood Policing Teams tackling issues in communities ranging from youth annoyance and disorder, persons under the influence of substances, enviro crime issues, defects in infrastructure, dog fouling and littering etc. As Neighbourhood Policing Teams are being depleted the service is increasingly the first line of response.

-On their early shifts Community Safety Wardens (CSWs) tend to be involved in the community engagement element of the role as much as in enforcement.
-In particular, visiting local residents to discuss complaints around, street drinking and enviro-crime issues and meeting with partners in relation to community events.
+Earlier shifts tend to be involved in the community engagement element of the role as much as in enforcement.
+In particular, visiting local residents to discuss complaints around anti-social behaviour, enviro-crime issues and community events with partners, and issues in town centres such as street drinking etc.